mxguardian/Mail-SpamAssassin-Plugin-AttachmentDetail/README.md

 `name` is the suggested filename as specified in the Content-Type header

+`ext` is the file extension (e.g. html, pdf, docx, etc.) as determined from the filename

 `type` is the attachment MIME type (e.g. image/png, application/pdf, etc.)

 `disposition` is the content disposition (e.g. attachment or inline)